Psusennes II: Family

-Titkheperure or Tyetkheperre Psusennes II [Greek Ψουσέννης] or Hor-Pasebakhaenniut II [Egyptian ḥr-p3-sb3-ḫˁỉ--nỉwt], was the last king of the Twenty-first Dynasty of Egypt.
+He married [...], daughter of [...] and born to [...].
+His daughter Maatkare B was the Great Royal Wife of Osorkon I of the next 22nd dynasty.
+Another daughter may have been Tentsepeh B who became the wife of High Priest of Ptah, Shedsu-nefertum.

+Career

+In Year 10 of Siamun, Pinedjem II died and was succeeded by Psusennes III (thought to be identical with Psusennes II).
+At Thebes, he succeeded his father as High Priest of Amun becoming the de facto ruler of Upper Egypt.

+Accession

+In the order of succession, Psusennes II was neither a son of Psusennes I or Siamun.
+Instead he succeeded his cousin Siamun under uncertain circumstances.

+Reign

 His royal name means "Image of the transformations of Re" in Egyptian.
 Psusennes II is often considered the same person as the High-Priest of Amun known as Psusennes III.
 The Egyptologist Karl Jansen-Winkeln notes that an important graffito from the Temple of Abydos contains the complete titles of a king Tyetkheperre Setepenre Pasebakhaenniut Meryamun "who is simultaneously called the HPA (i.e., High Priest of Amun) and supreme military commander."
 This suggests that Psusennes was both king at Tanis and the High Priest in Thebes at the same time, meaning he did not resign his office as High Priest of Amun during his reign.
-The few contemporary attestations from his reign include the aforementioned graffito in Seti I's Abydos temple, an ostracon from Umm el-Qa'ab, an affiliation at Karnak and his presumed burial – which consists of a gilded coffin with a royal uraeus and a Mummy, found in an antechamber of Psusennes I's tomb at Tanis.
-He was a High Priest of Amun at Thebes and the son of Pinedjem II and Istemkheb.
-His daughter Maatkare B was the Great Royal Wife of Osorkon I.
+The few contemporary attestations from his reign include the aforementioned graffito in Seti I's Abydos temple, an ostracon from Umm el-Qa'ab, an affiliation at Karnak and his presumed burial – which consists of a gilded coffin with a royal uraeus and a mummy, found in an antechamber of Psusennes I's tomb at Tanis.

-Secure attestation of Psusennes II
+Attestations

 Items which can be added to the list of secure attestations of Psusennes II include a Year 5 Mummy linen that was written with the High Priest Psusennes III's name.
 It is generally assumed that a Year 13 III Peret 10+X date in fragment 3B, line 6 of the Karnak Priestly Annals belongs to his reign.
 Unfortunately, however, the king's name is not stated and the only thing which is certain is that the fragment must be dated after Siamun's reign whose Year 17 is mentioned in lines 3-5.
 Hence, it belongs to either Psusennes II or possibly Shoshenq I's reign.
 More impressive are the number of objects which associate Psusennes II together with his successor, Shoshenq I, such as an old statue of Thutmose III (Cairo CG 42192) which contains two parallel columns of texts – one referring to Psusennes II and the other to Shoshenq I – a recently unearthed block from Tell Basta which preserves the nomen of Shoshenq I together with the prenomen of Psusennes II, and a now lost graffito from Theban Tomb 18.